Library Account Printing Account

 Parkland College is committed to the protection of all Library customer's right to privacy in the use of library resources and discloses patron information to the patron only.
 Records of patron transactions are kept only as long as is required to collect administrative statistics and then are erased.
 The College, in accordance with the Illinois Local Library Act (75 ILCS 5/1-7) and the Library Records Confidentiality Act (75 ILCS 70) recognizes that library circulation records and other records identifying the names of library users are to be confidential in nature.
 Such records shall not be made available to any individual or to any agencies of state, federal, or local government, except pursuant to such process, order, or subpoena as may be authorized under the authority of, and pursuant to, federal, state, or local law relating to civil, criminal, or administrative discovery procedures or legislative investigative power.

 Upon receipt of such process, order, or subpoena, the College will consult with legal counsel to determine if such process, order, or subpoena is in proper form and if there is showing of good cause for its issuance.
 If the process, order, or subpoena is not in proper form, or if good cause has not been shown, the College will insist that such defects be cured.

 In this guide you will find current Parkland Library policies and information about our services and resources.

-Reference assistance is available during library hours by chat, phone, email and in-person.
+Reference assistance is available during library hours by chat, phone, text, email and in-person.
 Librarians and other library staff will assist users in locating library materials on the shelves, instructing users in use of the library's catalog and other online databases.
 Our friendly librarians teach users how to find the answers and information they need.

 Interlibrary loan is a service available at no charge to Parkland students, faculty, and staff.
 It enables users to borrow materials owned by other libraries in the state and or other libraries throughout the country.